Article Read Time

 Cyber Security compliance standards and guidelines are gaining traction and being implemented in many industries and local and national government agencies.
-Failing to meet industry standards can have some severe repercussions, including hefty fines.
+Failing to meet industry standards can have severe repercussions, including hefty fines.
 Although some of these standards may seem optional, most are mandatory.
 Therefore, it’s essential to comply with them to avoid legal or financial troubles later.
 Remember, following the rules isn’t just about avoiding penalties but building trust with your customers and industry partners.

-Tip for Cyber Security Regulatory Compliance
+Tip for Cyber Security Compliance

 Identify Which Requirements May Apply

 First, determine which regulations or laws you and your customers must follow.
 To start, data breach notification regulations exist in every state in the United States, requiring you to tell customers if their personal information is compromised.
-For example, if your business deals with the financial information of a New York resident, you would be subject to the New York Department of Financial Services
+For example, if your business deals with the financial information of a New York resident, you would be subject to the New York Department of Financial Services.

 The California Consumer Privacy Act and the NYDFS Cybersecurity Regulation both impose standards and restrictions that may apply to firms in any state that deal with covered data.